-- "Theory-neutral" discourse model - No stipulation of overall structure, local sequence relations - of their own.
+- "Theory-neutral" discourse model - No stipulation of overall structure, local sequence relations - U.S. Trust, a 136-year-old institution that is one of the earliest high-net worth banks in the U.S., has faced intensifying competition from other firms that have established, and heavily promoted, private-banking businesses of their own.
 As a result, U.S. Trust's earnings have been hurt.